Monoidal Hom-Hopf algebras: Hom-group algebras

-is a Hom-group, that is a Hopf algebra in $\widetilde{\Hh}(\dul{\rm Sets})$.
-Applying the linearization functor $\widetilde{\Hh}(L)$ to a Hom-comonoid, a Hom-monoid, or a Hom-group, we obtain resp. a Hom-coalgebra, a Hom-bialgebra, a Hom-Hopf algebra.
-The image under $\widetilde{\Hh}(L)$ of a Hom-group is called a Hom-group algebra.
-It is the free $k$-module with basis $G$, and the above structure maps extended linearly.
+is a Hom-group, that is a Hopf algebra in $\widetilde{\Hh}({\sf Sets})$.
+Applying the linearizing functor $\widetilde{\Hh}(L)$ to a Hom-comonoid, a Hom-monoid, or a Hom-group, we obtain resp. a Hom-coalgebra, a Hom-bialgebra, a Hom-Hopf algebra.
+The image under $\widetilde{\Hh}(L)$ of a Hom-group is called a \textit{Hom-group algebra} .
+It is the free $k$-module with basis $G$, and the above structure maps extended linearly. \begin{remark}\relabel{homgroup} Let $G$ be a group and let $\varphi$ and $\varphi'$ be two automorphisms of $G$ that belong to the same conjugacy class.
+It immediately follows from the above construction that $\widetilde{\Hh}(L)(G,\varphi)$ and $\widetilde{\Hh}(L)(G,\varphi')$ are isomorphic as Hom-algebras. \end{remark}